 - Hummingbird Cake

 It was almost impossible to pick just one.
 That’s why we came back on several occasions to try a different cake each time.

 Triple Decker Cheesecake, Baby

 Of the ones we tried the Triple Decker Cheesecake was definitely one of the most impressive and decadent cakes.

-I was wondering for a while, if this cake would qualify for a recipe post.
-A triple-layered cheesecake seemed kind of intimidating, but then I found this post by Julia from Dozen Flours.
-She explains how to bake a three layered cheesecake in detail.
+I was wondering for a while whether this cake would qualify for a recipe post.
+A triple-layered cheesecake seemed kind of intimidating, but then I found a post by Julia from Dozen Flours.
+She explains how to bake a three-layered cheesecake in detail.

 Julia’s layered cheesecake had different flavors, so I made adjustments to make it an Oreo, Mocha, New York Cheesecake.

 - 2 cups cookie crumbs Graham crackers or digestive cookies; crush in food processor